WELDING

 HALL EXTRACTION

-Welding fume filter from ABSAUGWERK
+Welding fume filters from ABSAUGWERK

 Thanks to the numerous configuration options, we can offer an optimal and future-proof extraction solution for every application.

-Extraction of welding robots
+Extraction from welding robots

 Welding robots are already a reality in numerous automated industrial processes.
 The factors of quality, speed and reach play a particularly important role here.
 They are used to support work that is difficult to perform using manual welding methods.